Dionne Warwick: Heartbreaker and move to Arista (1979–1989)

 In 1983, Warwick released How Many Times Can We Say Goodbye, produced by Luther Vandross.
 The album's most successful single was the title track, "How Many Times Can We Say Goodbye", a Warwick/Vandross duet, which peaked at No. 27 on the Billboard Hot 100.
-It also became a Top 10 hit on the Adult Contemporary and R&B charts.
-The album peaked at No. 57 on the Billboard album chart.
-Of note was a reunion with the original Shirelles on Warwick's cover of "Will You (Still) Love Me Tomorrow?"
+It also became a top-10 hit on the Adult Contemporary and R&B charts.
+The album peaked at No. 57 on the Billboard albums chart.
+Of note was a reunion with the original Shirelles on Warwick's cover of "Will You (Still) Love Me Tomorrow?".
 The album Finder of Lost Loves followed in 1984 and reunited her with both Barry Manilow and Burt Bacharach, who was writing with his then current lyricist partner and wife, Carole Bayer Sager.
 In 1985, Warwick contributed her voice to the multi-Grammy Award winning charity song "We Are the World", along with vocalists like Michael Jackson, Diana Ross, and Ray Charles.
 The song spent four consecutive weeks at No. 1 on the Billboard Hot 100 chart.
-It was the year's biggest hit — certified four times Platinum in the United States alone.
+It was the year's biggest hit – certified four times platinum in the United States alone.

-In 1985, Warwick once again collaborated on the song "That's What Friends are For".
-It was the first time they had worked together since the 1970s, when Warwick felt abandoned by Bacharach and Hal David dissolving their partnership.
+In 1985, Warwick and Bacharach once again collaborated on the song "That's What Friends Are For".
+This period was the first time they had worked together since the 1970s, when Warwick felt abandoned by Bacharach and Hal David dissolving their partnership.
 Warwick said of their reconciliation:

-Warwick recorded "That's What Friends are For" as a benefit single for the American Foundation for AIDS Research (AmFAR) alongside Gladys Knight, Elton John and Stevie Wonder in 1985.
-The single, credited to "Dionne and Friends", was released in October and eventually raised over three million dollars for that cause.
-The tune was a triple No. 1 — R&B, Adult Contemporary, and four weeks at the summit on the Billboard Hot 100 in early 1986 — selling close to two million 45s in the United States alone.
+Warwick recorded "That's What Friends Are For" as a benefit single for the American Foundation for AIDS Research (AmFAR) alongside Gladys Knight, Elton John and Stevie Wonder in 1985.
+The single, credited to "Dionne and Friends", was released in October and eventually raised more than three million dollars for that cause.
+The tune was a triple No. 1 – R&B, Adult Contemporary, and four weeks at the summit on the Billboard Hot 100 in early 1986 – selling close to two million 45s in the United States alone.
 "Working against AIDS, especially after years of raising money for work on many blood-related diseases such as sickle-cell anemia, seemed the right thing to do.
 You have to be granite not to want to help people with AIDS, because the devastation that it causes is so painful to see.
 I was so hurt to see my friend die with such agony", Warwick told The Washington Post in 1988.
 "I am tired of hurting and it does hurt."
 The single won the performers the NARAS Grammy Award for Best Pop Performance by a Duo or Group with Vocal, as well as Song of the Year for its writers, Bacharach and Bayer Sager.
 It also was ranked by Billboard magazine as the most popular song of 1986.
-With this single Warwick also released her most successful album of the 1980s, titled Friends, which reached No. 12 on Billboard's album chart.
+With this single, Warwick also released her most successful album of the 1980s, titled Friends, which reached No. 12 on the Billboard albums chart.

 In 1987, Dionne Warwick won the Special Recognition Award at the American Music Awards for "That's What Friends Are For".